SafetyCulture/safetyculture-sdk-python/tools/exporter/README.md

 # Audit Exporter Tool
 Allows you to export audit data from iAuditor and save it anywhere on your computer.
-Audit can be exported in the following fomrats: PDF, MS Word (docx), JSON, CSV, and web report.
-Media and actions can also be exported.
+Audit data can be exported in the following formats: PDF, MS Word (docx), JSON,and CSV.
+Media, actions and web report links can also be exported.

 ## Installation
 ```